ahaffg/awdioaber/README.md

 ![Imagery](/static/images/readme/imagery.png)

 Although the Site will look largely the same across all media sizes there will be some differences as a result of the screen widths available.
-For example;
+For example, Products will stack on mobile, be side-by-side on small and medium screens, split into three columns on large and four columns on extra-large.

 **Mobile Site** - It is likely that the image used for the head hero image will be different due to the smaller width space available.
 I will adapt this image accordingly and use media queries to allow for the need for different sized images to be used.